 Criminal charges or civil suits

 Actions under this Code are educational (administrative) as are other actions taken under NDSU policies.
 Because the University’s procedures are educational and not criminal in nature, such separate proceedings do not constitute double jeopardy.
-The University may proceed under this Code before, during or after the other NDSU administrative processes, or legal proceedings; NDSU does not typically wait for a court finding prior to proceeding with University process.
+The University may proceed under this Code before, during, or after the other NDSU administrative processes or legal proceedings.
+NDSU does not typically wait for a court judgment prior to proceeding with University process.
 Findings under this Code may differ from judgments in criminal courts.

-2.7 Financial Responsibility

-All students must pay in full any debts to NDSU.
-For the complete text of the NDSU Collection Policy, please consult the Customer Account Services staff or NDSU Policy 513, NDSU Collection Policy.

-NDSU bears no responsibility for financial obligations of individual students or student organizations.
-Any debts incurred, either on or off campus, by students or student groups will be the responsibility of the individual, organization and its leadership.
-In the event an organization dissolves and is no longer in existence, individuals holding leadership positions at the time the debt was incurred will maintain responsibility for settling outstanding debts.

-NDSU will normally take no action on behalf of creditors in the case of debts incurred by students, student organizations or other student groups.
-NDSU officials will not use the power of the state to act as a collection agency for private debts of students.
+Court judgments are not determinative of University findings.

 2.8 Bias-Motivated Violations

-Any Code violation that is determined to have been motivated by hate based on protected classes may result in enhanced sanctions above those typically assigned for the same violations when not motivated by hate.
+Any Code violation that is determined to have been motivated by bias based on a protected class may result in enhanced sanctions above those typically assigned for the same violations when not motivated by bias.
 See NDSU Policy 100, Equal Opportunity and Non-Discrimination Policy for further information.

 2.9 Repeated Code Violations